 Maybe you could hire someone from Nannys.com, but I doubt they would understand.

-Outsource your work
+Outsource your aircraft part repair work

 Several major airlines that have outsourced heavily in the last five to 10 years claim savings in airframe work of 35 percent to 45 percent.
 Some 53 percent of worldwide commercial maintenance requirements are outsourced today.

-Now those are some numbers worth crunching.
+Now those are numbers worth crunching.

 Outsourcing gives you the flexibility to refocus your attention on higher level activities and reduce overall costs.

-Imagine going from a world where you have to ship, process, maintain, communicate, approve, and receive multiple repairs, to one where you just approve a repair!
+Imagine going from a world where you have to ship, process, maintain, communicate, approve, and receive multiple repairs, to one where you approve a repair!

-Now this is easier said than done.
+Now, this is easier said than done.

 Here are a few ways to identify and control the beginning stages of your partnership:

-- Do they have other repair management partners?
+2. Do they have other repair management partners?
 Have them send you a list of other partners they work with.
 Trust and transparency are crucial.

-- Review their logistical plan.
-Your goal is to think less about repairs and focus more on core activities.[CLICK TO TWEET].
-They should have a streamlined logistical plan where they can pick-up and ship back to your facility, without your involvement (you may want to approve freight cost of course).
+4. Review their logistical plan.
+Your goal is to think less about repairs and focus more on core activities.
+They should have a streamlined logistical plan where they can pick-up and ship back to your facility, without your involvement (you’ll want to approve freight cost of course).

-Simplicity is no longer a commodity
+Repair simplicity is no longer a commodity

 Many airlines are finding value in aircraft component repair outsourcing.

+It’s not that they're incapable.
 It's necessary to reduce costs and focus on core activities.

-When you outsource it’s crucial that you communicate your wants and needs, unless your partner is a mind reader.
+When you outsource, it’s crucial that you communicate your wants and needs, unless your partner is a mind reader.

-Then of course nothing else matters.
+Then, of course, nothing else matters.

-You may even begin considering them as your in-house employees.
-Now that’s what you want.
+You may even begin considering them as your in-house team members, with none of the associated cost.